znarf/resume/README.md

 ### **[Blogmarks.net](http://blogmarks.net/)** _'Social bookmarking web application'_<br />Founder (since January 2004)

- * Co-founded the project
+ * Co-founded the service.
- * First version launched in february 2005, a second in may 2006.
+ * Launched in february 2005 and re-launched (v2) in may 2006.
- * Development is currently on hold, but the service is still maintained.
+ * Development is currently on hold, but the service is still operated.

 ### **[Rojo-Projects.com](http://rojo-projects.com/)** _'Contemporary art projects'_<br />Webmaster (since November 2005)